uwdata/uwdata.github.io/README.md

 - How do I deploy new changes?

-Just commit as normal and when your change lands on master it'll deploy itself.
+Just commit as normal and when your change lands on `main` it'll deploy itself.